How To Secure Your Business Website In 2022 If you have a booming business…

-The average American spends a big chunk of time, 24 hours a week to be exact, online.
+The average American spends a big chunk of time online, 24 hours a week to be exact!

-Whether checking an email, updating social media, shopping online, searching on Google, or anything in between, we access the internet all the time – and more often than not, we go online without asking ourselves one important question:
+Whether checking emails, updating social media, shopping online, searching on Google, or anything in between, we access the internet all the time – and more often than not, we go online without asking ourselves one important question:

 While the internet is a necessity, we all know that it can be a dangerous place.
 What we often don’t realize, however, are the more serious risks of accessing the World Wide Web.
 Unsafe web-surfing can be detrimental, leaving you vulnerable to data breaches, cyberattacks, malware, and more.

 DataGroup Technologies wants you to be safe online.
 That’s why we’re sharing our top online security basics tech tips to show you how to stay safe online and drastically decrease your exposure to cyberthreats.

 Connect to a Trusted Network

 There are few things more convenient than free Wi-Fi.
 As tempting as it may be to mindlessly connect, it is important to consider the legitimacy of the provider.
 Public connections are usually not secure, leaving the sensitive data on your device open to anyone.